WELDING SAFETY IN SCHOOLS & EDUCATION

 If you’re passionate about forming pieces together with your hand and you’d like to work from anywhere, then you should consider welding as a career.
 Is going to school for welding really necessary?
 Enrolling in a welding school will equip you with both technical and soft welding skills to help you succeed in different industries.

-In a welding school, you’ll be trained on important safety precautions such as hazards in welding, radiations, electrical risks, fires etc. A good welding school should provide you with adequate training so as to avoid Hazard Of Inhaling Fumes.
-You’ll also learn how to use VOC air cleaners .
+In a welding school, you’ll be trained on important safety precautions such as hazards in welding, radiations, electrical risks, fires etc. A good welding school should provide you with adequate training so as to avoid Hazards of Inhaling Epoxy Fumes.
+You’ll also learn how how do VOC air purifiers work.

 You’ll also be taught on welding techniques and processes e.g. oxy-flame and laser beam welding.